 The school has an active policy to discourage and record late arrivals.
-This is the 'Beat the Door' initiative.
-We have a 'late book' in the foyer for parents to sign.
-The school keeps registers open until 9.20 am.
-Pupils arriving after 8.50 and before 9.20 a.m. are recorded in the office late book and as 'late' in the register.
+This is linked to class Dojo points.
+We have a 'late book' in the office where the office staff record late arrivals.
+The school keeps registers open until 9.10 am.
+Pupils arriving after 8.40 and before 9.10 a.m. are recorded in the office late book and as 'late' in the register.
 After this time, pupils will be recorded as unauthorised (late after the close of register).